-- > Person Responsible: means the person responsible for a patient in accordance with the Consent to Medical Treatment and Palliative Care Act 1995 SA Part 2A ss14. - Physical Restraint: means the use or action of physical force to prevent, restrict or subdue movement of a person's body, or part of their body, for the primary purpose of influencing their behaviour.
-Physical restraint does not include the use of a hands-on technique in a reflexive way to guide or redirect a person away from potential harm/injury, consistent with what could reasonably be considered the exercise of care towards a person. - > Prone/Supine position restraint: means forcing the person into a face up or face down position. - Psycho-social restraint: means staff withhold basic human rights such as drinks, social interaction, communication, or staff use verbal coercion or threats to control patient's behaviour. - > Restrictive practice means the use of any form of restraint, including chemical restraint, environmental restraint, mechanical restraint, and physical restraint, as defined within this policy. - Risk of harm to others: means the use of force against another person, or an express or implied threat that force will be used against another person, or behaviour that substantially increases the likelihood that physical or mental harm will be caused to any other person (whether intentionally or unintentionally) - Risk of harm to self: means self-harm, or an express or implied threat of self-harm, or behaviour that substantially increases the likelihood that physical or mental harm will be caused to the person (whether intentionally or unintentionally) - > Seclusion: means the confinement of the patient any time of the day or night alone in a room or area from which free exit is prevented. - State-wide services: means State-wide Clinical Support Services, Prison Health, SA Dental Service, BreastScreen SA and any other state-wide services that fall under the governance of the Local Health Networks. - Substitute decision maker: means a person who has been appointed as such under the Advance Care Directives Act 2013
+- Physical Restraint: means the use or action of physical force to prevent, restrict or subdue movement of a person's body, or part of their body, for the primary purpose of influencing their behaviour.
+Physical restraint does not include the use of a hands-on technique in a reflexive way to guide or redirect a person away from potential harm/injury, consistent with what could reasonably be considered the exercise of care towards a person. - > Prone/Supine position restraint: means forcing the person into a face up or face down position. - > Psycho-social restraint: means staff withhold basic human rights such as drinks, social interaction, communication, or staff use verbal coercion or threats to control patient's behaviour. - > Restrictive practice means the use of any form of restraint, including chemical restraint, environmental restraint, mechanical restraint, and physical restraint, as defined within this policy. - Risk of harm to others: means the use of force against another person, or an express or implied threat that force will be used against another person, or behaviour that substantially increases the likelihood that physical or mental harm will be caused to any other person (whether intentionally or unintentionally) - > Risk of harm to self: means self-harm, or an express or implied threat of self-harm, or behaviour that substantially increases the likelihood that physical or mental harm will be caused to the person (whether intentionally or unintentionally) - > Seclusion: means the confinement of the patient any time of the day or night alone in a room or area from which free exit is prevented. - State-wide services: means State-wide Clinical Support Services, Prison Health, SA Dental Service, BreastScreen SA and any other state-wide services that fall under the governance of the Local Health Networks. - > Substitute decision maker: means a person who has been appointed as such under the Advance Care Directives Act 2013 or Guardianship and Administration Act 1993.